-On the ground floor of Dupplin152 you can discover DUPPLIN GAMING, where our affiliated business runs an unforgettable war gaming experience.
+On the ground floor of Dupplin152 you can discover our HISTORIC WARGAMING MUSEUM

-Dominating the room is the magnificent 10ft x 14ft table, which is in itself, a truly unique experience.
-There are upwards of two thousand 28mm figures on the terrain, which has been expertly sculpted and contoured to scale by Bryan Moodie and Paul Jenkins.
-To depict the battle as it was on 18th June 1815 as the French Grand battery of eighty-four guns open fire.
+Dominating the room is the magnificent 10ft x 14ft table, which is, in itself, a truly unique experience.
+There are upwards of two thousand 28mm figures on the terrain, which has been expertly sculpted and contoured to scale by Bryan Moodie and Paul Jenkins, to depict D’Erlons’ attack at the battle of Waterloo, as it was on 18th June 1815 as the French Grand battery of eighty-four guns open fire.

 Here you can refight the battle as Napoleon or Wellington.
 It’s your chance to possibly change the outcome.